surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 ##End

-Zend Memory Manager (ZendMM) is a layer sitting on top of every (ideally) PHP heap allocation request.
+Zend Memory Manager (ZendMM) is a layer sitting on top of every PHP request-related heap allocation.
 It has been designed to improve PHP performances, as PHP started becoming more and more complex and heap dependent.
 As you know now, you must compile a debug build of PHP to activate all the interesting parts of ZendMM.
+ZendMM roles are multiple, but the main ones are to control and free memory blocks between each web request PHP has to treat, effectively implementing a heap manager over the default system one (malloc).

 In any case, PHP is build with ZendMM, so you benefit from it, from its very complex lines of codes, without having noticing it yet.
 Am I wrong ?
 Memory allocation in a programm can easilly turn to nightmare when you want to take in consideration all the parts : leaks, performance, thread safety, etc...